 When most NFC tags are manufactured, they contain two basic sections of information - a unique ID (UID) and some data to allow tag readers to identify the type of tag.
 Any additional data, such as a web address or your own unique ID, needs to be encoded onto the tag.

 NFC Tags can be encoded with almost any NFC enabled Android mobile phone.
 This can work well if you are experimenting or encoding only a few tags.
-There's a good tutorial over at NFC.Today on how to encode NFC tags with an Android phone.
+We have put together tutorials on how to encode NFC tags with an Android phone and how to encode tags with an iPhone.
 However, if you are encoding hundreds or hundreds of thousands, then you almost certainly want Seritag to handle your encoding.
 On this page we describe how to order tags with encoding.
 For pricing, see our options price list.

 Note that NFC tags can be provided locked or unlocked.
 There's more information on notes on locked/unlocked tags..

 For the vast majority of applications, the data to be encoded is either a URL (web address) or text containing an ID.
 Seritag can encode other forms of data but for this, contact us before placing your order.

 Let's consider encoding a web address, for example https://seritag.com/.
 There are three ways you might want to encode this.

 This is easy.
 You simply want to encode the web address exactly the same onto every single NFC tag.
 If you ordered 1,000 tags, then you would recieve 1,000 tags all encoded with https://seritag.com.
 You can order this online by selecting 'Single Encoding' and entering your web address into the box.
 Remember to add either http:// or https:// (for a secure server link) as that part also gets encoded.
 The link and link structure is always checked by us before encoding so if something doesn't look right, we'll contact you before we go ahead.
 For larger orders, we may also send you a sample to double check.
 Locked or unlocked tags ?